- For ages 7 and up (publisher suggests 13+)

 - For 2 to 6 players

-- Variable game length time (anywhere from 10 to 40 minutes)
+- Variable game play length

 - Active Listening & Communication